Litte-kang/bake_tobacco_midware_pro/README.md

-# how to use the application
+# how to use the application?
 cd innotek_exec
 /bin/sh start